 The globalisation of business has given rise to the debate about the role and responsibility of corporations with regard to human rights.
-While every international organisation would claim to uphold these rights, not all have policies and processes in place to monitor and manage their human rights impact.
+While every international organisation would claim to uphold these rights, not all have policies and processes in place to identify, prevent and address their human rights impacts.

 GoodCorporation works with clients to develop the policies and management practices necessary to ensure that human rights risks are properly managed.
-The GoodCorporation Framework on Human Rights Management and Governance helps companies manage their salient human rights risks and put appropriate systems and policies in place to mitigate abuses.
-The GoodCorporation Framework on Worker Welfare identifies a list of key indicators and can be used to test the effectiveness of the systems and processes designed to prevent human rights abuses from occurring.
+The GoodCorporation Framework on the Corporate Responsibility to Respect Human Rights helps companies manage their salient human rights risks and put appropriate systems and policies in place to mitigate abuses.
+This framework is supported by complementary frameworks on community rights and labour rights.

-A case history of GoodCorporation’s Human Rights assessment for Total is a available here.
+A case history of GoodCorporation’s Human Rights assessment for Total is available here.

 According to the 2014 Global Slavery Index, over 45 million people currently live in slavery and annual estimated profits generated as a result of forced labour amount to $US150bn Under the UK’s Modern Slavery Act…Read more